 With a two-year $100,000 grant from the Louisville-based Gheens Foundation, the University of Kentucky is launching a pilot initiative entitled 1G2UK focused on improving retention and graduation rates for first-generation college students from Jefferson County.

 Coordinated by UK Assistant Director of Admissions Anna Hays Taul, 1G2UK features a series of events culminating with a campus tour.
-Here are the activities planned for fall 2013:
+Here are the activities planned for spring 2014:

 January 12th or 14th (attend one of two) "Cash for College: Applying for Financial Aid and Scholarships" - Financial aid counselors will be on hand to help families with the FAFSA (Free Application For Federal Student Aid) as well as writing instructors to guide the scholarship application process.